Photo Credit: NOAA

 Lead PI: Dr. Ben Horton (UPenn).
 Co-PIs: Drs Ken Lindeman (FIT), Stephan Rahmstorf (Potsdam Institute), Andy Kemp (Yale), Michael Mann (PSU), Jeff Donnelly (WHOI), Reide Corbett (ECSU), Dick Peltier (UT).

 F.I.T.
 Climate Adaptation Component: Build comprehensive guidance on the most effective tools for transferring technical information on sea level adaptation to coastal policy makers in real-world political scenarios.
-Products include analysis of over 1500 climate planning documents from all global regions, including the F.I.T.
-Virtual Climate Adaptation Library.
+Products include analysis of hundreds of climate planning documents from all global regions in the F.I.T.
+Virtual Climate Adaptation Library and from othr sources.

 Project Adaptation Components include: